-In asynchronous transmission data moves in a half-paired approach, 1 byte or 1 character at a time.
+In asynchronous transmission, data moves in a half-paired approach, 1 byte or 1 character at a time.
 It sends the data in a constant current of bytes.
-The size of a character transmitted is 8 bits where a parity bit is added each at the beginning and at the end which makes it a total of 10 bits.
-It doesn’t need a clock for integration; rather it utilises the parity bits to inform the receiver how to translate the data.
+The size of a character transmitted is 8 bits, with a parity bit added both at the beginning and at the end, making it a total of 10 bits.
+It doesn’t need a clock for integration—rather, it utilises the parity bits to tell the receiver how to translate the data.

-It is straightforward, quick, cost-effective and doesn’t need a 2-way communication.
+It is straightforward, quick, cost-effective, and doesn’t need 2-way communication to function.

 Characteristics of Asynchronous Transmission

-- Each character is headed by a beginning bit and superseded by one or more end bits.
+- Each character is headed by a beginning bit and concluded with one or more end bits.

 - There may be gaps or spaces in between characters.